chris-denny/CDFXHouTools/README.md

 ### Boolean Advanced
 Context: *SOP*\
 A multi-threaded implementation of the boolean sop which includes numerous quality-of-life additions.
 Cutter position randomization, group and attribute transfer, and UV creation are to name a few.
-When an object fails to resolve the cut-faces, which is often occurs with CAD-based objects, it automatically switches to a more robust, but slower, VDB-based implementation.
+When an object fails to resolve the cut-faces, which often occurs with CAD-based objects, it automatically switches to a more robust, but slower, VDB-based implementation.

 ### Checkpoint
 Context: *SOP*\